lslumass/HyRes_GPU/backmap/README.md

-Converting from HyRes to atomistic is called backmap here.
+Convertion from HyRes to atomistic is called backmap here.
 So here,